sierrareschke/maze-game-iteration--3/README.md

 Pass these factories into your Maze.Builder class at construction time, or it's okay for Maze.Builder to create the factories itself.

-## Submission and Grading
-The submission will be a URL to the GitHub repository.
-The repository should contain well-structured OO Java code for the Polymorphia simulation, and a README file that has the names of the team members, the Java version, and any other comments on the work – including documenting any assumptions or interpretations of the problem.
-Only one URL submission is required per team.
-The points are described above, including 5 points for the required tests.
-Include a screenshot of your code coverage.
-It should look something like this:

-## Github Guidelines
-Since Homework 4 is a team assignment, only one repository submission is required per team.
-Hence, please do the following:
-Only one team member submits the repository link in Canvas.
-Please do not make the repositories public since this violates the Honor Code.
-Please note that repositories not established using the GitHub Classroom link will not be considered valid for submission.
-Please contact the class staff if you encounter technical difficulties or have questions about the setup process.

-## Overall Project Guidelines
-Assignments will be accepted late for one day only with a penalty of 10%.
-After one day, assignments will be given a 0 and will not be graded.
-Use office hours, e-mail, or Piazza to reach the class staff regarding homework questions or if you have issues completing the assignment.

-Output should look similar to the last homework, but with more maze construction options.